tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/INSTRUCTORS.md

 # Before O-Week

-A lot needs to happen before students join us for their first day.
+A lot needs to happen before learners join us for their first day.
 Refer to the [Preparation for Orientation Week - Process](https://github.com/Developers-Institute-Internal/handbook-md/wiki/O-Week-Process) in the handbook to see tasks that need to be done.
-In particular, search for tasks that are assigned to `Instructor/TA`
+In particular, search for tasks that are assigned to `Tech Lead and TA`

+---

 # Course delivery